-For a conference in the R language, EARL London 2015 saw a surprising number of discussions about Python.
-I like to think that at least some of this was to do with the fact that the day before the conference, we ran a 3-hour workshop outlining various strategies for integrating Python and R. This is the first in a series of three blog posts that:
+For a conference in the R language, the EARL Conference sees a surprising number of discussions about Python.
+I like to think that at least some of these are to do with the fact that we have run 3-hour workshops outlining various strategies for integrating Python and R – here’s how:

 - outline the basic strategy for integrating Python and R;

 - run through the different steps involved in this process; and

 - give a real example of how and why you would want to do this.

 - covering the reasons why you may want to include both languages in a pipeline;

 - introducing ways of running R and Python from the command line; and